moveworks/developer-docs/plugins/jlltechnologies-submit-facilities-issue/README.md

 ---
-description: 'A plugin that easily allows employees to submit any facilities issues or requests e.g., desk '
+description: 'A plugin that easily allows employees to submit any facilities issues.'
 fidelity: IDEA
 name: Submit Facilities Issue
 num_implementations: 0